 A critical aspect of thermoplastic hose construction is how the tube, reinforcement and cover are bonded together.
 Thermal and chemical bonding methods ensure strong adhesion because thermoplastic materials can be re-melted during the production process.
 As a result, both the tube OD and cover ID materials can migrate between reinforcing fibers, creating a sturdy attachment between the three layers.

-Our hose typically has a smooth internal surface that permits highly efficient flow and reduces flow losses.
+Our thermoplastic hose typically has a smooth internal surface that permits highly efficient flow and reduces flow losses.
 It also tends to offer low expansion even at maximum working pressure and with a protective inner and outer layer our hoses resist erosion, which helps maintain overall system cleanliness.

 The stainless-steel fixtures and fittings when swaged on to our high pressure hose have a max W.P. of up to 300 bar.

-Latest Company News Articles & Case Studies
+Latest News & Case Studies